robertsonmcclure/robertsonmcclure.github.io/_posts/2015-05-22-hello-world.md

 My work out habits began earlier this week, this blog is starting today, my piano habits have been decent since I’ve been home and I haven’t drank alcohol since I had lunch with my dad earlier this month.
 I seem to be doing alright so far, but we shall see what the future holds.

 I intend to use this blog to keep track of my personal thoughts and to slightly monitor these commitments.
 My mind has been on personal improvement recently and this formalized list is a direct result of that contemplation.
 Since I don’t want to spend too much time on this little project, I’ll attempt to keep each entry around 500 words.

-Time is the only finite resource we possess, thank you for yours